Company logo | Codica

 Cons

-• A user may ask for refunding of a credit if they don’t use a feature regularly.
+• Users may request a credit refund if they don’t use a feature regularly.

 • If users accumulate many credits, they may stop using the service altogether.